1987 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Also Read: What Quarters Are Worth Money

-One of the quarters struck in Philadelphia in 1987 had this problem.
-The quarter was graded MS63 by the NGC, and without the error it would have been worth only a couple of dollars.
-With it, however, it sold for $20 at auction.
+One 1987-P quarter with this error was graded MS63 by NGC (Numismatic Guaranty Corporation).
+Without the error it would be worth a couple of dollars; with it, the coin sold for $20 at auction.

 Also Read: 20 Rare Washington Quarter Errors Worth Money (Full List with Pictures)